silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/11_Partial_Template_Caching.md

 - `namespace: "cacheblock"`
 - `defaultLifetime: 600`

-[note]
+> [!NOTE]
-The defaultLifetime 600 means every cache record expires in 10 minutes.
+> The defaultLifetime 600 means every cache record expires in 10 minutes.
-If you have good `$CacheKey` and `$CacheCondition` implementations, you may want to tune these settings to improve performance.
+> If you have good `$CacheKey` and `$CacheCondition` implementations, you may want to tune these settings to
-[/note]
+> improve performance.

 Example below shows how to set partial cache expiry to one hour.